jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 ## Past experiences

-The workshop investigated deployment cases from WebPKI to DNSSEC, from BGP to NATs, from DNS resolvers to CDNs, and from IOT to instant messaging and social media applications.
+The workshop investigated deployment cases from certificate authorities for web connections (WebPKI) to DNS Security (DNSSEC), from Border Gateway Protocol (BGP) to Network Address Translators (NATs), from Domain Name System (DNS) resolvers to Content Data Networks (CDNs), and from Internet  of Things (IoT) systems to instant messaging and social media applications.

 In many cases there was either a surprise in how technology was deployed, lack of sufficient adoption, or the business models associated with chosen technologies were not in favor of broader interoperability.

 In general, the protocol designers cannot affect market forces but must work within them.
-But it is possible to choose, for instance, whether to work to support the markets with standards that an established business clearly needs, or to enable competition and disruption through more speculative new technology.
+But there are often competing technical approaches or features that are tailored for a particular deployment pattern.
+In some cases it is possible to choose whether to support, for instance, a clear need for an established business, a feature designed to support collaboration among smaller players, or some kind of disruption through a more speculative new feature or technology.

-Themes on lessons learned include:
+Lessons learned include:

 * Feedback from those who deploy often comes too late.